Higher-order contagion processes in 3.99 dimensions: Abstract

 \section{Abstract}

 Higher-order interactions have recently emerged as a promising framework for describing new dynamical phenomena in heterogeneous contagion processes.
-However, a fundamental open question is how to understand their contribution \new{from the perspective of the physics of critical phenomena.} Based on a mesoscopic field-theoretic Langevin description, we show that: (i) pairwise mechanisms \new{such as} facilitation or thresholding are formally equivalent to higher-order ones, (ii) pairwise interactions at coarse-grained scales govern the higher-order contact process and, (iii) the interplay between noise and topology is determined by the network spectral dimension.
-In short, we demonstrate that classical field theories, \new{rooted} on model symmetries and/or network dimensionality, still capture the nature of the phase transition, also predicting finite-size effects in real and synthetic networks.
+However, a fundamental open question is how to understand their contribution from the perspective of the physics of critical phenomena.
+Based on a mesoscopic field-theoretic Langevin description, we show that: (i) pairwise mechanisms such as facilitation or thresholding are formally equivalent to higher-order ones, (ii) pairwise interactions at coarse-grained scales govern the \new{simplicial} contact process and, (iii) the interplay between noise and topology is determined by the network spectral dimension.
+In short, we demonstrate that classical field theories, rooted in model symmetries and/or network dimensionality, capture the nature of the phase transition in real and synthetic networks.

 Understanding the microscopic factors governing contagion processes is essential to monitor and forecast complex social dynamics \cite{Pastor2015}.
 For example, real contagion mechanisms are known to be shaped by an intricate mix of cultural \cite{centola2007} and behavioral aspects \cite{Funk2009}, along with the intrinsic origin of the initial ``spreaders'' \cite{Kitsak2010}.